 3. Select a Wrong Drill Bit

 Selecting the wrong drill bit for the specific material will be affect badly to the drill bit.
 If the drill bit hardness is less than the material hardness, the drill bit can be heated too much.
-Hence you should consider the drill bit hardness, geometry, coating, and manufacture material before using it for the materials.
+Hence, you should consider the drill bit hardness, geometry, coating, and manufacturing material before using it for the materials.

 When you drill any material, it should be lower in the Rockwell C hardness scale than the drill bit hardness value.